NUCCASJNR/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 - The idea is to ask a set of questions until you find the issue.
 For example, if you installed a web server and it isn’t serving a page when browsing the IP, here are some questions you can ask yourself to start debugging:

-Is the web server started? - You can check using the service manager, also double check by checking process list.
+- Is the web server started? - You can check using the service manager, also double check by checking process list.
-On what port should it listen? - Check your web server configuration Is it actually listening on this port? - netstat -lpdn - run as root or sudo so that you can see the process for each listening port
+- On what port should it listen? - Check your web server configuration
+- Is it actually listening on this port? - netstat -lpdn - run as root or sudo so that you can see the process for each listening port
-It is listening on the correct server IP? - netstat is also your friend here Is there a firewall enabled?
+- It is listening on the correct server IP? - netstat is also your friend here
+- Is there a firewall enabled?
-Have you looked at logs? - usually in /var/log and tail -f is your friend Can I connect to the HTTP port from the location I am browsing from? - curl is your friend There is a good chance that at this point you will already have found part of the issue.
+- Have you looked at logs? - usually in /var/log and tail -f is your friend
+- Can I connect to the HTTP port from the location I am browsing from? - curl is your friend
+- There is a good chance that at this point you will already have found part of the issue.

 ## Get a quick overview of the machine state

 [Youtube video First 5 Commands When I Connect on a Linux Server](https://www.youtube.com/watch?v=1_gqlbADaAw&feature=youtu.be)

-- When you connect to a server/machine/computer/container you want to understand what’s happened recently and what’s happening now, and you can do this wi[5 commands](https://www.linux.com/training-tutorials/first-5-commands-when-i-connect-linux-server/) in a minute or less:
+- When you connect to a server/machine/computer/container you want to understand what’s happened recently and what’s happening now, and you can do this with [5 commands](https://www.linux.com/training-tutorials/first-5-commands-when-i-connect-linux-server/) in a minute or less:

 ## W
 - shows server [uptime](https://www.techtarget.com/whatis/definition/uptime-and-downtime)  which is the time during which the server has been continuously running
 - shows which users are connected to the server
 - load average will give you a good sense of the server health - (read more about load [here](https://scoutapm.com/blog/understanding-load-averages) and [here](https://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html))

+## history

+- shows which commands were previously run by the user you are currently connected to
+- you can learn a lot about what type of work was previously performed on the machine, and what could have gone wrong with it
+- where you might want to start your debugging work

+## top

+- shows what is currently running on this server
+- order results by CPU, memory utilization and catch the ones that are resource intensive